Hugo Lous Mohr

 Hugo Lous Mohr (27 September 1889 – 20 February 1970) was a Norwegian painter.

 Biography

 He was born in Mandal in Vest-Agder, Norway.
 He was the son of Olaf Eugen Mohr (1856–1933) and Jeanette Lous (1860–1942).
 His father was a vicar at the missionary school operated by the Norwegian Missionary Society in Stavanger.
 He was a brother of architect Bjarne Lous Mohr and physician Otto Lous Mohr, and brother-in-law of physician Tove Mohr.
 He graduated from Stavanger Cathedral School in Kongsgård during 1907.
-He was a student of artist Henrik Sørensen in Kristiania (now Oslo) from 1916-18.
+He was a student of artist Henrik Sørensen in Kristiania (now Oslo) from 1916 to 1918.